barad1tos/Python-Scripts/Genres Autoupdater v2.0/readme.md

 ## Description

-Music Genre Updater intelligently manages your Apple Music library through advanced automation.
-It ensures that each artist has a consistent genre across all tracks (based on their earliest releases), removes clutter from track and album names (like "2023 Remaster" or "Deluxe Edition"), and retrieves accurate album years from reputable music databases (MusicBrainz and Discogs).

-The tool is designed to work asynchronously with large music libraries, using sophisticated caching mechanisms to minimize API calls and AppleScript interactions.
-It features a complete analytics framework that tracks performance and provides detailed reports.
+Music Genre Updater intelligently manages your Apple Music library.
+It ensures consistent genres across artist tracks, removes clutter from track and album names, and retrieves accurate album years from MusicBrainz and Discogs.
+The tool works asynchronously with large libraries, using caching to minimize API calls and AppleScript interactions.
+It features a complete analytics framework with detailed reports.

 ## Key April 2025 Updates

-- **Track Database CSV** now includes `old_year` and `new_year` columns for every track, enabling robust year synchronization and change tracking.
-- **Album Year Update Logic**: The script now skips albums that already have a definitive year in the database, minimizing redundant API calls and updates.
-Only albums with missing or outdated years are processed.
-- **Year Caching**: Album years are cached both in-memory and in a persistent CSV (`cache_albums.csv`).
-This ensures that once a year is determined, it is reused for all relevant tracks and future runs.
-- **Change Reporting**: All changes (genre, year, name, etc.) are logged in a unified changes report CSV, with clear `change_type`, `old_*`, and `new_*` fields, and timestamped for auditability.
-- **Analytics & HTML Reports**: The analytics system tracks all major operations and generates a detailed HTML report after each run, including grouped statistics, per-function timing, and error/success rates.
-- **AppleScript Integration**: Improved error handling, argument passing, and diagnostics for all AppleScript operations.
-Bulk updates and property changes are now more robust.
-- **Dry Run & Full Sync**: Both dry run and full sync scripts use the new CSV structure and reporting, allowing safe preview and one-time full database refreshes.
-- **Async Architecture**: All major operations (track fetching, AppleScript, API calls, cache) are fully asynchronous for maximum performance and reliability.
+- **Comprehensive Genre Management**: Determines and applies the dominant genre for each artist based on their earliest releases
+- **Metadata Cleaning**: Removes marketing text, remaster tags, and other clutter from track and album names
+- **Album Year Retrieval**: Fetches accurate original release years from MusicBrainz and Discogs with intelligent scoring
+- **Incremental Processing**: Updates only tracks added since the last run to minimize resources
+- **Database Verification**: Checks the internal track database against Music.app and removes entries for non-existent tracks

 ## Features